Humanoids From The Deep

 Inside, a band called Jo Williams and her White Water Boys are finishing up a tune.
 I don’t know if I’d call any of these guys boys.
 The last time the banjo player looks like he fit that description was probably the Johnson Administration.
 The Andrew Johnson administration.
 The Mayor of Noyo now gets up and introduces some special guests at this year’s festival: the president of Canco Incorporated and two of his associates, one of which is Doctor Susan Drake.
 The president now gets before the microphone and makes his big pitch, telling the townsfolk how his company is behind the community, how the cannery they plan to open will brings jobs and how they will even increase the catch.
 To stress that last point, he relates how Doctor Drake has been conducting tests upstream for the last seven years and how the company now knows how to make the salmon grow bigger, faster and twice as plentiful.
 All of this elicits various reactions from the crowd.
 Jim yawns in boredom while Hank claps like mad and nudges his wife and pals to get them to clap.
 The mayor wraps things up and soon the band has struck up another ungodly tune.

-Um...problem: Canco claims that after seven years of experimenting, they now have the ability (through the use of that DNA-5 stuff, no doubt) to not only make the salmon grow bigger and develop into adults much faster, but also to increase the population – thus kick starting the fishing industry in the town of Noyo into a new period of prosperity.
+Um...problem: Canco claims that after seven years of experimenting, they now have the ability (through the use of something called DNA-5) to not only make the salmon grow bigger and develop into adults much faster, but also to increase the population – thus kick starting the fishing industry in the town of Noyo into a new period of prosperity.
 I hate to rain on their parade, but have any of those high IQ folks at Canco given any thought as to how the local ecology is going to sustain such a large increase?
 I realize that the fishing community is going to be plucking them from the sea as fast as is feasible, but it still seems to me that any situation where a single species’ numbers experience a rapid growth rate is just a disaster in the making.
 Will the population exceed the resources available for their development?

 Couples are now seen dancing and at one point Peggy and Jerry head outside.
 Susan Drake chats with some of the locals, but she has this expression on her face like she would rather be anywhere else other than mingling with these inbred simpletons.
 It’s revealed that Jim will be taking her and the other Canco dorks out on his boat for a fishing trip.
 Hank asks Jim what he thinks of the doctor’s claims and Jim replies that he will believe it when he sees it.
 Susan looks at him as if her own morals were being impugned and says, “you’ll see it.”